Azure/azure-powershell/src/VMware/docs/Az.VMware.md

 Rotate the vCenter password

 ### [New-AzVMwarePSCredentialExecutionParameterObject](New-AzVMwarePSCredentialExecutionParameterObject.md)
-Create a PS Credential Execution object for PSCredentialExecutionParameter
+Create a in-memory object for PSCredentialExecutionParameter

 ### [New-AzVMwareScriptSecureStringExecutionParameterObject](New-AzVMwareScriptSecureStringExecutionParameterObject.md)
-Create a Script Secure String Execution object for ScriptSecureStringExecutionParameter
+Create a in-memory object for ScriptSecureStringExecutionParameter

 ### [New-AzVMwareScriptStringExecutionParameterObject](New-AzVMwareScriptStringExecutionParameterObject.md)
-Create a Script String Execution object for ScriptStringExecutionParameter
+Create a in-memory object for ScriptStringExecutionParameter

 ### [Remove-AzVMwareAddon](Remove-AzVMwareAddon.md)
 Delete a addon in a private cloud